wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 ```
 Input:
-	metagenome.gct (a z-score normalized abundance table in gctx format with KEGG KO ids in rows and samples in columns),
+	metagenome.gct (a z-score normalized abundance table in gctx format with KEGG KO ids in rows and samples in columns)
 	KEGG_modules.gmt (KEGG gene-module mapping file in gmt format)

 Script: